Surgery for Congenital Heart Defects in Children

 Combined Surgery and Catheterization Procedures

 To treat children with some types of congenital heart defects, our doctors may combine surgical approaches with cardiac catheterization.
-At NYU Langone, our state-of-the-art hybrid operating room has the sophisticated technology and advanced surgical equipment required for a combined operative and cardiac catheterization procedure.
+Our state-of-the-art hybrid operating room has the sophisticated technology and advanced surgical equipment required for a combined operative and cardiac catheterization procedure.
 This allows our cardiac catheterization and cardiac surgery teams to work side by side as they perform both types of procedures, individually or simultaneously, without having to move the child.

 This capability can shorten the length of time it takes to complete a procedure while making it easier and safer to repair some of the most complex congenital heart defects.